 The risk of products or pallets falling from a rack can be minimized with the use of fall protection accessories.
 A wide range of products can protect your warehouse aisles from falling objects or merchandise:

 These accessories are common, relatively inexpensive, and will increase the level of safety in a warehouse.
 Did you know that Damotech is part of ProGMA, the Protective Guarding Manufacturers Association?
 Members are the Industry’s leading suppliers of fixed protective guarding products designed to protect personnel, equipment, and inventory in industrial facilities.

 Several things can be done to protect workers and pedestrians in a warehouse environment:

-Anyone working near or within racks can benefit from extra pallet rack safety training: This includes senior management and supervisors in health and safety, operations, risk management, maintenance all the way to the forklift operators.
+Anyone working near racks or within a warehouse can benefit from extra pallet rack safety training.
+This includes senior management and supervisors in health and safety, operations, risk management, and maintenance, all the way to the forklift operators.
 Some of the benefits of rack safety training are:

 Rack aisles need to be wide enough to allow the safe circulation and maneuvering of forklifts.
 To find out what space is required in your aisles with the equipment you are using, use a formula or refer to the forklift manufacturer’s recommendations.
 At a minimum, the width should be equal to the width of the loaded forklift, plus 12 inches.
 Read more